DFE-Digital/apply-for-teacher-training/app/views/content/service_privacy_notice.md

 We ask if you’re willing to participate in user research when you submit a reference.
 If you have given us your consent we may contact you to participate in user research.
 If you want to withdraw your consent to participate in user research at any time, you can contact us at becomingateacher@digital.education.gov.uk.

+#### If you’re a provider

+We may contact you to ask if you would like to participate in user research.
+This helps us improve our services and policies and further our purpose of recruiting high quality teachers.

 #### If you’re a candidate

 We may contact you to ask if you would like to participate in user research.
 This helps us improve our services and policies and further our purpose of recruiting high quality teachers.
 You do not have to participate, and choosing to participate or not won’t affect your application in any way.
 You can opt out of being contacted for user research at any time using the form below, you will still receive all other communications about your application.